mukundraj/bcd-viewer-docs/docs/viewer/singlecell.md

 columns `cellclass` and `topstructure` convey a cell class and top level structure with regard to Allen CCF for each celltype.

-The sorting order of the celltypes in the dotplot table can be intereactively changed by clicking on a gene name in the header row.
+The sorting order of the celltypes in the dotplot table can be interactively changed by clicking on a gene name in the header row.
 The sorting order can be reversed by performing the click again.